rjawesome/svelte-firebase/README.md

 # svelte-firebase
 Setup:
-- Create a Svelte Project
+- Create a Svelte Project (I would highly recommend using this template: [https://github.com/sveltejs/template](https://github.com/sveltejs/template))
 - Put this in a folder where your source code is and call this folder ``svelte-firebase``
 - Do ``npm i firebase-tools`` to install firebase tools
 - Run ``firebase login`` to login to firebase